 What is the most common symptom in a woman with IBS?
 The most common symptom in a woman with IBS is abdominal pain, often associated with constipation.
-This may be caused by colon spasms or other causal factors.
+The abdominal pain may be caused by colon spasms or other causal factors.

 1. Diarrhea

-Bloating, excessive gas, and a feeling of fullness in the belly are common IBS symptoms in both men and women.
-Gas and bloating can become more pronounced during certain stages of menstruation in women.
+Gas and bloating related to IBS can become more pronounced during certain stages of menstruation in women.

 4. Pelvic Pain